Urban Screech-Owl Project

 Objectives

-The challenges birds like EASO face in urban environments are many and include habitat loss, greater risk of encountering toxins (ie. rodenticide–a ubiquitous problem for raptors), and even presence of competitors/predators that may fare better in proximity to humans.
+The challenges birds like EASO face in urban environments are many and include habitat loss, greater risk of encountering toxins (ie. rodenticide–a ubiquitous problem for raptors), and even increased presence of competitors/predators that may fare better in proximity to humans.

 Project Map